Improved Layer 2 Protocol

 IL2P (Improved Layer 2 Protocol) is a data link layer protocol originally derived from layer 2 of the X.25 protocol suite and designed for use by amateur radio operators.
 It is used exclusively on amateur packet radio networks.

-IL2P occupies the data link layer, the second layer of the OSI model.
-It is responsible for establishing link-layer connections, transferring data encapsulated in frames between nodes, and detecting errors introduced by the communications channel.
+IL2P establishes link layer connections, transferring data encapsulated in frames between nodes, and detecting errors introduced by the communications channel.

 The Improved Layer 2 Protocol (IL2P) was created by Nino Carrillo, KK4HEJ, based on AX.25 version 2.0 and implements Reed Solomon Forward Error Correction for greater accuracy and throughput than either AX.25 or FX.25.
-Specifically, in order to achieve greater stability on link speeds greater than 1200 baud.
+Specifically, in order to achieve greater stability on link speeds higher than 1200 baud.